 There are over one billion websites in the world.
 Scrap that.
 Let’s narrow things down a little bit.
-There are 46,000 public accounting firms in the United States.
-And let’s say that at least half of those firms (23,000) have an accounting firm website.
+There are 86,685 accounting service businesses in the United States.
+And let’s say that at least half of those firms (43,000) have an accounting firm website.
 That’s a bit of Googling competition.

 Now, of course, the competition is probably a little less fierce if you’re a local firm.
 Nonetheless, the website competition is there.
 So, what separates the good from the bad?
 And good websites from great ones?